micheleangioni/phalcon-validators/readme.md

 ## Introduction

 Phalcon Validators adds several new validators to the few default ones present in Phalcon.

+PHP 7.1+ and Phalcon 3.1 are required.

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/phalcon-validators": "~1.8"` to your composer.json and run `composer update` or `composer install`.
+Support can be installed through Composer, just include `"michele-angioni/phalcon-validators": "~2.0"` to your composer.json and run `composer update` or `composer install`.

 ## Usage